5l1v3r1/RC4-PowerShell-RAT/README.md

 # RC4-PowerShell-RAT
 Simple powershell reverse shell using RC4 encryption for all the commands and payloads.
 PsShellClient.py only accept one client at the time.
-MultiPsShellClient.py accept up to 20 clients at the time.
+MultiPsShellClient.py accept several clients at the time.

 # Usage
 ```